 …the housing provider should notify the victim that [corrective] action was taken, and it is advisable for the housing provider to document this action in its records.
 Additionally, the housing provider should follow up with the victim of the harassment after the corrective action is taken to ensure that it was effective.
 If the housing provider knows or should have known that the corrective action was ineffective, the provider has a responsibility to take additional corrective actions within its power.

-One thing is clear – it is now more important than ever to consult your community association attorney with respect to Fair Housing Act compliance.
-And we are interested in your thoughts on this new rule as well – please contact Robert Meisner at firstname.lastname@example.org.
+We are interested in your thoughts on this new rule as well – please contact Robert Meisner at email@example.com.

 By Mark Petrie, Legal Assistant, The Meisner Law Group